SaifAlmaliki/AI-personal-assitant/README.md

-# personal-assitant by python and Jarvis
+# Personal-Assitant by python and Jarvis

 J.A.R.V.I.S is an Artificial Intelligence (AI) powered Home Assistant (bot) that can help you enjoy a 'smarter home' just by interacting with it in the most natural way!